Think & Grow Rich by Napoleon Hill

 1) A DEFINITE PURPOSE BACKED BY BURNING DESIRE FOR ITS FULFILLMENT.

 2) A DEFINITE PLAN, EXPRESSED IN CONTINUOUS ACTION.

-3) A MIND CLOSED TIGHTLY AGAINST ALL NEGATIVE AND DISCOURAGING INFLUENCES, including negative suggestions of relatives, friends
+3) A MIND CLOSED TIGHTLY AGAINST ALL NEGATIVE AND DISCOURAGING INFLUENCES, including negative suggestions of relatives, friends and acquaintances.

 4) A FRIENDLY ALLIANCE WITH ONE OR MORE PERSONS WHO WILL ENCOURAGE ONE TO FOLLOW THROUGH WITH BOTH PLAN AND PURPOSE